sanghyunna/oop-car/README.md

-# Dummy Calculator OOP Example
+# Dummy Car OOP Example

 This repository contains a small vanilla Python example of object-oriented design object-oriented design with a `Car` class and conceptual car parts.